 Establish Property Use

 International investors buy property for a variety of reasons.
-Make sure the real estate agent has a good understanding of why the buyer wants a property in Los Angeles.
+Make sure the real estate agent has a good understanding of why the buyer wants a property in Riverside.
 Some buyers get property in college towns where their children will go to school.
 Others seek vacation homes or want to take advantage of lower market prices for a home they intend to retire in.
 Then there are those merely seeking international investments to fill a gap in their portfolio.